ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 PBKDF2 takes a whole bunch of parameters and might leave you confused at first.
-Choosing good values is crucial for the security of our passcode module so it is best to take a look at every single one of them to understand their purpose.
+Choosing good values is crucial for the security of our passcode module so it is best to take a detailed look at every single one of them.

 ### Selecting a cryptographic hash function